 CLASS 2 - Position Welds - a display showing three beads welded in the vertical down, horizontal and overhead positions.
-SF must be attached to the article.
-Protect plans with a clear plastic cover.
-If project is designed to be outside it is required to have appropriate outdoor finish because project may be displayed outside at State Fair.
 SF

 CLASS 3 - Welding Art - any art created using tack welds to hold the metal pieces together (examples include horseshoe projects).
 Type of welder, welder settings, all plans, plan alterations, and a bill for material must be attached to the article.
 Protect plans with a cover.
 If project is designed to be outside, it is required to have appropriate outdoor finish.
 SF